Code-Institute-Submissions/Pavithra-Veeramani-life_style_JanResub/README.md

 ### Checkout Success Page

 ![LifeStyle success page image](assets/readme/checkout_summary.png)

-* A message alerts the user in case the free delivery threshold has not been reached, displaying the amount left.

-* Display all products currently on the shopping bag and their information.

-* Allow the user to update the product quantity or remove the product from the shopping bag.

-* Display the current total cost including the bag total and delivery costs.

-* Provide a "Keep Shopping" button to go back to the products.

-* A button to checkout is provided for the shopper to finish the purchase.

 * Display the order and shopper information to allow the shopper to confirm that the information provided is correct.